6 Tasks for Efficient Google Workspace Admin

 • Abnormal logins (failed login attempts, or odd geolocation)

 • Generally speaking, user activity stays within a certain baseline of activity.
-If a user account starts receiving a wide range of failed login attempts or is being accessed outside of the expected geolocation, this can indicate an attacker is attempting to compromise the user credentials or potentially has already compromised user credentials.
+If a user account experiences an influx of failed login attempts or shows access from an unexpected geolocation, it may indicate an ongoing or attempted compromise of user credentials by an attacker.
+Prompt attention from administrators is necessary to mitigate potential security breaches.

 • Abnormal data download or transfer of data

-• Data leak is a serious danger to G Suite organization security
+• Data leak is a serious danger to Google Workspace organization security

 • Sensitive data detection and events